IBM/ibmi-bob/docs/prepare-the-project/rules.mk.md

 Better Object Builder uses GNU Make to determine what code needs to be compiled.
 Make takes as input a _makefile_, which tells it what objects should be compiled, what source code they need, and what other objects they are dependent on.
 In Bob, we will reuse a common Makefile in the Bob directory which reads the `Rules.mk` files dynamically in the project.

 By itself, Make has no concept of ILE objects, and doesn't know how to compile an RPG module or bind together a service program.
-Better Object Builder provides that functionality in the makefile `def_rules.mk`,  which contains all the special instructions for building various types of IBM i objects.
+Better Object Builder provides that functionality in the makefile `mk/def_rules.mk`,  which contains all the special instructions for building various types of IBM i objects.
 That way, when your `Rules.mk` says "build module XY1001 from source file XY1001.RPGLE", Make will know how to do that.

-Each of your projects will have its own sets of `Rules.mk` files to specific that project's objects.
+Each directory of your project that contains source will have its own `Rules.mk` file to specific that directory's source.
+This allows you to decompose your application into logical units that can be built together or independently.

 ## Rules.mk layout

-The `Rules.mk` consists of three sections:
+The `Rules.mk` consists of two sections:

-- Subdir declaration
+- Optional _subdirs_ declaration
-- An _object list_ area where you specify each object that should get built
-- A _rules_ area that defines dependency information and custom compile settings for each object
+- A _rules_ area that lists each object that should be built and from which source file.
+Optionally information about other dependencies and custom compile settings can be specified.

 ## Creating the Rules.mk